No products in the cart.

 See a list of 12 rehab exercises you can do at home »

 After discharge from inpatient therapy, therapists usually send patients home with a written sheet of exercises to do on their own.
-These sheets of exercises have low compliance rates, which means that patients are not getting adequate therapy at home.
+These exercise programs generally contain valuable exercises but often have low compliance rates.
+This means patients are not getting adequate therapy at home in many cases.

 This is where home therapy tools can help fill in the gap.
-Devices like Flint Rehab’s FitMi home therapy can help motivate patients to participate in daily rehab.
-As a result, many patients see improvement within weeks of using the device.
+Devices like Flint Rehab’s FitMi home therapy can help motivate survivors to participate in high repetitions of daily rehab.
+As a result, many survivors see improvement within weeks of using the device.

 See reviews for FitMi home therapy »

 Another type of therapy that often goes overlooked is psychotherapy, or “talk therapy.”
-Many stroke survivors struggle with depression and anxiety — for various reasons that can include changes in independence, financial strain, or fear of another stroke.
+Many stroke survivors struggle with depression and anxiety for a variety of reasons.
+Sometimes this is because of physical changes in the brain, such as a basal ganglia stroke.
+Other reasons include changes in independence, financial strain, fear of another stroke, or post-stroke grief.

-Depression or anxiety can decrease your ability to motivate yourself for recovery, which also decreases your energy during rehabilitation.
-Psychological care is important for a holistic approach to stroke recovery.
+Depression and anxiety can decrease your ability to motivate yourself for recovery, which also decreases your energy during rehabilitation.
+Psychological care is important for a holistic approach to stroke recovery and can help you get back to enjoying the activities you love.

-Support groups provide fellowship with other stroke survivors who understands exactly what you’re going through.
-A support group can offer suggestions, resources, social opportunities and friendship.
+Support groups provide fellowship with other stroke survivors who understand exactly what you’re going through.
+A support group can offer suggestions, resources, social opportunities, and friendship.
 Support groups are available through the ASA’s support group finder.
 If you can’t find any in your area, you can also join an online group.

-Now that you know what to do after a stroke, start taking action.
-These best practices can help you take all the right steps to ensure the highest recovery possible for you or your loved one.
-Best of luck on the road to recovery.
+Once you have an idea of what to do after a stroke, take action.
+The different tips we’ve discussed in this article can help you take steps to ensure the highest recovery possible for you or your loved one.
+Above all else, set motivating goals and stay dedicated to a consistent rehabilitation program.

 Discover Award-Winning Neurorehab Tools